mnieber/django-rtk-home/django-rtk-blue/README.md

 ### registerAccount (mutations.RegisterAccount)

-This endpoint creates an activation token, but it does not create a user account.
+This endpoint creates an inactive user account an activation token.
 It sends the token to the user by email.

 Takes arguments: